leej1230/Atari-ish_PingPong_Game/README.md

 Personal Project that I made with processing when I was in high school.

 # Before you run
-Make sure you have installed library "minim", made by Damien Di Fede and Anderson Mills in your processing environment.
+Make sure you have installed library "minim", made by Damien Di Fede and Anderson Mills in your processing environment.<br />
-Open "Atari.pde" and smash run button to open the game.
+Open "Atari.pde" and smash run button to open the game.<br />
-Click on the preferred difficulty and press "z" key to begin the game.
+Click on the preferred difficulty and press "z" key to begin the game.<br />

 # Instruction
 - Up Arrow Key to move up your racket